Ziggy Gruber

-David Gruber, known as Ziggy Gruber(born 1969), is a New York-born American chef and restaurateur known for his role in preservation of Jewish deli traditions.
+David Gruber, known as Ziggy Gruber(born 1969), is an American chef and restaurateur known for his role in preservation of Jewish deli traditions.
 He is a restaurant owner, deli maven of Kenny & Ziggy's New York Delicatessen Restaurant in Houston, Texas and featured in the documentary "Deli Man."
 Also, Ziggy has frequently appeared on food television programs like Diners, Drive-Ins & Dives'.
 He is a third generation Jewish deli owner and has run three delis.

 Early life and education

 Ziggy Gruber was born to Pam and Eugene Gruber.
 He is the older of two sons born to the couple, the younger son being Jonathan Mackye Gruber, a screenwriter known professionally as J. Mackye Gruber.
 Eugene Gruber was a deli owner in New York City as was his father, Max Gruber.

 The first Gruber deli man, Ziggy's grandfather Max, arrived in New York City sometime in the early 1900s from Budapest, Hungary.
 Max worked in several delis around New York City.
 In 1927, together with brothers-in-law Morris and Izzy Rappaport, they opened The Rialto Deli, which was the first deli to open its doors on Broadway.

 At age 12, Ziggy’s father Eugene entered the deli business with his father Max.
 With help from his brother, Seymour, Eugene opened Genard’s on Madison Avenue.
 Genard's was opened for three decades.

 By the time Ziggy was 8, the family had moved to Spring Valley, New York, where Seymour and Eugene owned a deli named Cresthill Kosher Deli.
 It was Ziggy's grandfather who decided it was time for him to learn more about the business.
 Ziggy's cousin Norman, also a deli owner, taught him about catering and marketing.

 Ziggy enrolled at Le Cordon Bleu London at age 15.
 He graduated at the top of his class and spent the next two years working in London's three-star Michelin restaurants, Le Gavroche and The Waterside Inn.
 He cooked for the Queen Elizabeth II of England.